 - Net Profit = ₹ 1500

-To increase the sales in order to gain more market share the company can leverage the lower cost per unit of the product to lower the price from ₹ 25 and sell more number of units at a lower price.
+To increase the sales in order to gain more market share the company can leverage the lower cost per unit of the product to lower the price from ₹ 25 and sell more units at a lower price.

 Incremental Costs vs Margin Costs

-Incremental costs are also referred to as marginal costs but there are some basic differences in between them.
+Incremental costs are also referred to as marginal costs but there are some basic differences between them.

-- Incremental cost are mostly associated with choices or decisions and therefore include only those additional costs which were caused due to the decision made, like for example it does not consider the cost of machinery or equipment which was already there in the production unit which is also referred to as sunk cost, because these costs will remain regardless of any decision.
+- Incremental cost are mostly associated with choices or decisions and therefore include only those additional costs which were caused due to the decision made like for example it does not consider the cost of machinery or equipment which was already there in the production unit which is also referred to as sunk cost because these costs will remain regardless of any decision.

 - Marginal cost on the other hand specifically takes into account the increase in cost for producing one additional unit.
-It is more often used to optimize production while incremental cost is not an optimization tool.
+It is more often used to optimize production while the incremental cost is not an optimization tool.

-Incremental cost can broadly be used by companies to analyze the following:
+The incremental cost can broadly be used by companies to analyze the following: